 WEL's End Violence Against Women and Girls Action Group works to challenge the consistently high levels of domestic and other violence experienced by women in Australian society, and to promote and maintain the issue in the national political agenda.

-Domestic violence impacts on all aspects of victims’ lives, including in areas such as housing and access to employment.
-In the area of employment strategies to allow victims access and the ability to maintain paid employment whilst experience or leaving situations of violence is vital.
+Domestic and family violence impacts on all aspects of victims’ lives, including in areas such as housing, childcare and access to employment.
+Women and their children leaving violence in the home must have access to specialist women's domestic/family violence refuges and front-line services.
+Survivors must be supported to maintain their paid employment or be provided with a means of financial security whilst experiencing or leaving situations of violence.

 2017 WRAP UP